 Fig. 2.
 Box plot comparing livelihood security index of IWMP beneficiaries in three watersheds

-It was clear from Table 4. and Fig. 2. that there were no much difference in livelihood security indices of beneficiaries in Mundyanum and Allanchery padam-Kallan thodu.
-Unfortunately a significant difference existed between indices of Allanchery padam-Kallan thodu -Mamoodu pair and Mamoodu-Mundyanum pair.
+It is clear from Table 4. and Fig. 2. that there are no much difference in livelihood security indices of beneficiaries in Mundyanum and Allanchery padam-Kallan thodu.
+Unfortunately a significant difference exists between indices of Allanchery padam-Kallan thodu -Mamoodu pair and Mamoodu-Mundyanum pair.
 This could be due to more capital assets possession of beneficiaries in Mamoodu.
-These were in accordance with results of Abbassi et al. (2020) and Dhakad (2014).
+There is also accordance with the results of Abbassi et al. (2020) and Dhakad (2014).

 Relative contribution of capital assets towards livelihood security index of beneficiaries in watersheds